Linux and Unix cp command

 There are many other options you can provide to cp which will affect its behavior.
 These are listed, along with the precise command syntax, in the following sections.

-cp copies SOURCE to the destination DEST, or multiple SOURCE(s) to directory DIRECTORY.
+In accordance with the command syntax above, cp copies the source file SOURCE to the destination file DEST, or multiple SOURCE file(s) to destination directory DIRECTORY.

 |-a, --archive||Same as -dR --preserve=ALL.|